cchitsiang/awesome-stars/topics.md

 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes
 - [apihero-run/json-infer-types](https://github.com/apihero-run/json-infer-types) - Infers the type and format of JSON values
 - [apihero-run/jsonhero-web](https://github.com/apihero-run/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
+- [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [geist-org/geist-ui](https://github.com/geist-org/geist-ui) - A design system for building modern websites and applications.
 - [ploomber/ploomber](https://github.com/ploomber/ploomber) - The fastest ⚡️ way to build data pipelines.
 Develop iteratively, deploy anywhere. ☁️
 - [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit) - CodeEdit App for macOS – Elevate your code editing experience.
 Open source, free forever.